Alain de Boismenu: Retirement and death

 Boismenu retired on 18 January 1945 (and was made a titular archbishop for his service to the Church) due to frail constitution and Pope Pius XII lauded the retired prelate for his dedication and commitment to pastoral zeal.
 That same pope would praise Boismenu on the occasion of his sacerdotal golden jubilee and would praise the prelate for his work in building up the Papuan Church.
 He lived in eremitical retirement among the citrus trees in Kubuna where he remained until his death.
-In 1949 the French Government of Vincent Auriol awarded Boismenu with the Cross of the Legion of Honor at their New Years Honors which was put through the French ambassador Pierre Auge in recognition of the prelate's dedication to the welfare and advancement of the Papuan people.
+In 1949 the French Government of Vincent Auriol awarded Boismenu with the Cross of the Legion of Honor at their New Year Honours which was put through the French ambassador Pierre Auge in recognition of the prelate's dedication to the welfare and advancement of the Papuan people.

 During the visit of the Australian poet James McAuley to the mission at Yule Island in 1949, de Boismenu made a profound spiritual impression on him and contributed to his conversion to Catholicism.

 Missionaries flocked to his bedside when it became known that Boismenu was close to death in 1953.
 He greeted them and spoke with them before giving them a long look and said to them in a loud voice: "Stand firm".
-Boismenu died some moments after this on 5 November 1953 at 3:00 pm just as Christ's death was being read to him.
+Boismenu died some moments after this on 5 November 1953 at 3 pm just as Christ's death was being read to him.
 His remains were interred close to those of Noblet and later his niece in Kubuna mission.

 Beatification process

-The beatification process launched on 14 November 1984 after the Congregation for the Causes of Saints issued the official nihil obstat (no objections to the cause) decree and titled Boismenu as a Servant of God.
+The beatification process launched on 14 November 1984 after the Congregation for the Causes of Saints issued the official nihil obstat ("no objections to the cause") and titled Boismenu as a Servant of God.
 The diocesan process was inaugurated in the Bereina diocese under its bishop Benedict To Varpin on 6 November 1984 and later concluded its work of collecting documentation and interrogatories on 21 March 1987.
-The evidence collected during that process was submitted in boxes to the C.C.S. office in Rome where the C.C.S. issued a decree on 18 November 1988 that validated the process as having complied with their regulations for conducting causes.
-The postulation would later submit the Positio dossier to the C.C.S. in 1996 for further assessment – a dossier detailing his life and reputation for holiness as well as all evidence collated during the diocesan process.

-Nine theologians issued a unanimous approval to the cause at their meeting held on 12 November 2013 while the C.C.S. cardinal and bishop members also approved the cause.
-It was that afternoon on 15 April that Pope Francis confirmed Boismenu to be Venerable on the account of his life of heroic virtue.

-The current postulator for this cause is the Sacred Heart priest Jean-Louis Chassem.
+The Congregation's issued a decree on 18 November 1988 that validated the process as having complied with their regulations for conducting causes.
+The postulation would later submit the positio to the Congregation in 1996 for further assessment.
+Theologians issued a unanimous approval to the cause at their meeting held on 12 November 2013 while the C.C.S. cardinal and bishop members also approved the cause.
+It was that afternoon on 15 April that Pope Francis confirmed Boismenu to be venerable on the account of his life of heroic virtue.
+The postulator for this cause is the Jean-Louis Chassem SSCC.